ChristopherGustafson/id1212-project/backend/README.md

 ## Getting started

-### Connecting with MySQL database
+### Connecting with Postgres database

-Since this application makes use of a MySQL database to persist data, such as user information and session storage, you'll need to create an active MySQL database.
+Since this application makes use of a Postgres database to persist data, such as user information and session storage, you'll need to create an active Postgres database.

 To connect this application to the database, first copy the example development properties to a real properties file: